Our Musicals

 Show Me Eternity

 Show Me Eternity was workshopped over the course of 2023 through a residency at Culture Lab LIC, culminating in a sold out run of public workshop performances.
 In 2024, the piece was further developed and presented at Florida State University and with Amas Musical Theatre.
-Previously, Show Me Eternity has been workshopped with Michigan State University's dramaturgy department, and premiered live with the New York Theatre Festival directed by Daniella Caggiano, earning nominations for Best Play or Musical and Best Score as well as BroadwayWorld Off-Off-Broadway Awards for Best New Score and Best New Book of a Musical.
+Previously, Show Me Eternity has been workshopped with Michigan State University's dramaturgy department and was presented with the New York Theatre Festival directed by Daniella Caggiano, earning nominations for Best Play or Musical and Best Score as well as BroadwayWorld Off-Off-Broadway Awards for Best New Score and Best New Book of a Musical.
 It was also performed in concert at 54 Below.

 Pride and Prejudice